torahappy/Prophyan/happy/matagaki.eng.2023.md

+meaningful randomness / meaningless randomness?

 ## Ero Law Search (2021)

-2021 - Exhibited at "Media Ambition Tokyo" (group exhibition), Tokyo City View, Roppongi Hills Building
+2021 - Exhibited at "Media Ambition Tokyo" (group exhibition), Tokyo City View, Roppongi Hills Building, Tokyo, Japan

 *Ero Law Search* is an installation artwork that consists of a vertical display, a controller mat, and a computer.
 On the display, Japanese Law is shown, decorated with automatically generated colorful combinations of drawings, curving shapes, emojis and mathematical symbols.
 You can put your feet on the mat to control the computer and view another part of the law.
 The mat is a consumer product that was sold 20 years ago by a game company in Japan.
 The title is named after "E-gov Law Search", a Japanese governmental website that publishes law, and Eros as the human desire towards goodness or beauty.

 The aim of this artwork is to ease the oppressiveness of the law, which is normally visible through black ink on white paper, akin to a "white cube" exhibition chamber. *Ero Law Search* introduces a new way to see the law, by drawing colorful shapes on it.
 The aim of *Ero Law Search* is to destroy norms by using these oppressive objects.

-The reason why I used emojis is that they have an interesting duality: although they are based on typography, which confines text expression to certain norms, they have the power to
+The reason why I used emojis is that they have an interesting duality.
+They are based on typography, which confines textual expression by certain norms, estranging complex emotions.
+However, they also have the power to blur and deconstruct meaning of words.

-The law is the dictionary of all social problems, as it is "designed" to "solve" these problems.
+The law is the dictionary of social problems, as it is "designed" to "address" these problems.
 Through *Ero Law Search*, visitors can feel, think and imagine about these problems, like reading a dictionary randomly, without any purpose.
 In fact, while playing the artwork, I was very surprised to see the most of the texts of law were still dreadfully patriarchal.

 As such, *Ero Law Search* is not something that impose the norm of the law.
 Rather, I want to emphasize the feeling of flying freely around the universe of colors, shapes, and texts, which is similar to the concept of 遊 of Daoism.

-Verse 73 of 道徳経 (an old scripture of Daoism) is shown on the display.
-The verse criticizes the law, as it is formed and controlled arbitrarily by humans.
-Rather than relative concepts such as the law, Daoists value 天 (Heaven) and 道 (Dao), which are absolute concepts that generate and coordinate everything in the universe.
-Even if people don't rely on the law, 天 and 道 coordinate everything towards good.
-On the contrary, as the law is arbitrary, it may harm good, like "if you're not a lumberjack but cut wood then you must injure yourself" (verse 72).

 <div class="split"></div>